JerseyLu/Analysis-of-Shared-Bicycle-Trajectory-Data-and-OD-/ReadMe.md

 In conclusion, the main findings of this study are as follows:

-1. The research has identified the presence of both bicycle sharing hotspots and coldspots, with regard to bicycle pick-up and return locations.
+1. The research has identified the presence of both bicycle-sharing hotspots and coldspots, with regard to bicycle pick-up and return locations.
 2. The outcomes of hotspot and coldspot identification underscore the significant role that bicycle sharing plays in integrating with metro transit systems.
 Furthermore, there is a higher frequency of bicycle trips originating from metro stations.
 3. The categorization of 31 high-overloading hotspots and 742 high-underloading coldspots has illuminated the imbalance between supply and demand within these hotspots.